 The student will participate in an exercise to help simulate travel with a guide dog (Juno exercise) and learn to apply their sensory awareness and travel skills in a practical way.
 First time students will get to participate in the Juno exercise with a guide dog instructor followed by an experience walk with a guide dog on the same route.

-Beginning on a Sunday afternoon and concluding the following Friday around noon, students will work with O&M specialists at one of our partner organizations.
+Beginning on a Sunday afternoon and concluding the following Saturday, students will work with O&M specialists at one of our partner organizations.
 Each partner O&M specialist has undergone training with Guide Dogs for the Blind to prepare them to instruct students who have a guide dog mobility goal.